sandervandevelde/Advantech.Wise4012e.Modbus.Simulation/readme.md

 ![alt tag](img/simulation.jpg)

+## IoT Edge Microsoft Modbus Module

+It is confirmed this simulation can be used together with the [Microsoft Azure IoT Edge Modbus Module](https://hub.docker.com/r/microsoft/azureiotedge-modbus-tcp/)

+To get it working:

+1. Change in the settings file the '127.0.0.1' into your local IP address
+2. Start the app
+3. Confirm address in the firewall for this app and port
+4. Use this IP address in the Module Twin of the Modbus module

 ## Alter the behaviour of your simulation

 When running the application, you can alter the values of the simulation.